vbhattaccmu/minimal-task-scheduler/README.md

-## Task Scheduler
+## Workload Scheduler

-A `task-scheduler` is designed to showcase how consumer worker pools can be managed to balance work loads while reading messages published from a producer.
+A scheduler is designed to showcase how consumer worker pools can be managed to balance work loads while reading messages published from a producer.
 The crate consists of the following modules:

 1. `producer.rs` -> The producer module.